After years of neglet, our entryway is finally organized and stylish! Best of all, we got the look on a low budget!

 I was drawn to it immediately at the store because it doesn’t look like a mass-produced item.
 I feel like I picked it up in a vintage shop or at a hip flea market.

 The mirror also came from At Home.
 The repeating lines on the frame give me some subtle art deco flare.
 I love it and I loved the price!

-I strategically decorated the table with lots of plants.
-That means we don’t have room to clutter up the table with miscellaneous junk.
-Smart, right?
+Quick Tip: I strategically decorated the table with lots of plants so we didn’t have room to clutter up the table with miscellaneous junk!